Adam Grant, Executive Director

 Rick Ward, Elder Program Coordinator

-Rick grew up in an unstable home, shuttling between Lansing and S.W.
-Detroit.
-He started getting into trouble at an early age and committed his 1st felony at the age of 14.
-With no guidance, he barreled down the wrong path and ended up serving a total of 21 years in prison and jail.
-At the age of 39, while incarcerated, his path began to turn when he was given the opportunity to participate in a program called “Chance for Life ''.
-From the humble beginnings of this program, Rick learned he actually wanted to help other people similarly situated.
-He found his way to his current calling through being a recovery coach at Home of New Vision and a mentor in Jackson County's S.T.E.P. program.
-He is motivated to assist people who have been formerly incarcerated to navigate the pitfalls of supervision and a felony record.
-He understands that service is reciprocal and he gains as much as he gives in service.
-He looks forward to building strong relationships with the ABW community.
-He is eager to be the light he needed when he began his path to growth and is excited to lend that light to A Brighter Way.
+Rick (he/him) grew up in an unstable home, shuttling between Lansing and Southwest Detroit.
+He started getting into trouble at an early age and committed his first felony at the age of 14.
+With no guidance, he headed down the wrong path and ended up serving a total of 21 years in prison and jail.
+At the age of 39, while incarcerated, his path began to turn when he was given the opportunity to participate in the Chance for Life program.
+It was a pivotal program; Rick learned he wanted to help other people in similar situations.
+Upon release, Rick put this desire into action as a recovery coach at Home of New Vision and mentor in Jackson County (MI)’s Success to Every Parolee (S.T.E.P.) program.
+In his role at A Brighter Way he continues to be motivated to assist people - specifically the formerly incarcerated - by helping them navigate the pitfalls of supervision and a felony record.
+Rick enjoys building strong relationships with the ABW community and acting as the beacon of light for a successful reentry, leading to A Brighter Way.

-Deshawn Leeth, Community Engagement Specialist
+Johnny Walker, Community Engagement Specialist

-Nikki Andrews, Mentor
+Nikki Andrews, Mentor, Administrative Support

-Nikki Andrews is a singer, songwriter, vocal arranger, and community builder.
-Nikki is a survivor of sexual abuse from the age of 5-12.
-After hitting a rock bottom period in her life, Nikki decided to do the work needed to help the healing process.
-She knew the calling on her life was to help others begin the healing process, and to let them know that they are not alone.
+Nikki (she/her) is a singer, songwriter, vocal arranger, and community builder — and a survivor of sexual abuse from the ages of five to twelve.
+After hitting a rock bottom period in her life, Nikki decided to act on her life calling by helping others begin the healing process, letting them know that they were not alone.
+The result was Nikki’s creation of The Worthy Brown Girl Network, a non-profit organization dedicated to empowering survivors of childhood trauma by supporting them with resources, mentors, and programs that advance healing through connection and community.

-Nikki is proud to serve as a Mentor for A Brighter Way, as well as HR Administrative duties.
-She believes that everyone deserves a second chance and everyone has a story.
-There should never be anyone left behind or thrown away.
-Her personal quote is, “You are responsible for the energy that you bring into the room, so adjust accordingly.”
+Nikki is proud to serve as the Program Coordinator/Office Manager for A Brighter Way.
+She also proudly serves our members as a navigator.
+She believes that everyone deserves a second chance and everyone has a story; there should never be anyone left behind or thrown away.
+Nikki's advice is, " you are responsible for the energy that you bring into the room, so adjust accordingly."

 Al Newman, Board President